Rohan9900/graph-datastructure-visualizer/README.md

 ## Props

-- `canvasRef`: A ref for the canvas element.
-(Optional)
+- canvasRef (Optional): A ref for the canvas element.
-- `data`: An object representing the graph data structure.
-(Required)
+- data (Required): An object representing the graph data structure.
-- `isChange`: A boolean flag to trigger graph visualization updates.
-(Required)
+- isChange (Required): A boolean flag to trigger graph visualization updates.
-- `startingPoint`: The starting node for the graph traversal.
-(Required)
+- startingPoint (Required): The starting node for the graph traversal.
-- `textColor`: The color of the node labels.
-(Optional, default: "black")
+- textColor (Optional): The color of the node labels.
+(Default: "black")
-- `mainHeight`: The height of the canvas.
-(Optional, default: 400)
+- mainHeight (Optional): The height of the canvas.
+(Default: 400)
-- `mainWidth`: The width of the canvas.
-(Optional, default: 500)
+- mainWidth (Optional): The width of the canvas.
+(Default: 500)
+- nodeShape (Optional): The shape of the nodes.
+Can be "circle" or "rectangle".
+(Default: "rectangle")
+- gapBetweenNodes (Optional): The gap between nodes in the same layer.
+(Default: 1.5)

 ## License